jwbuurlage/category-theory-programmers/doc/04_products.md

 \end{definition}
 Note that this is precisely the definition of the product, with all arrows reversed and the projections renamed to $i_1$ and $i_2$.

-Because of the properties that we will show discover, the coproduct is also called the *sum*.
+Because of the properties that we will soon discover, the coproduct is also called the *sum*.
 Note that this dual notion is fundamentally different.
 Let us see what it means for the category **Set**:

 \begin{example}
 Consider two sets $A, B$.
 When looking at the diagram for the coproduct, we see that we need to find some kind of set in which elements of $A$ and $B$ are represented but completely independent; since $c$ is now the target of the functions we want to factor through $a + b$.